microsoft/pxt-arcade/docs/courses/csintro1/intro/makecode-orientation.md

 ## Student Task #2: Starting and saving your own game #task-2

 1. Press the "Home" button in the upper left corner to return to the homepage
-2. Press the "New Project" button
+2. Press the "New Project" button and name it "first game"
 3. Find ``||variables:set mySprite to||`` in ``||sprites:Sprites||``, and drag it into ``||loops:on start||``
 4. Make the new ``||sprites:Sprite||`` ``||sprites:say||`` something, by dragging ``||sprites:mySprite say||`` and placing it after ``||variables:set mySprite to||``

     ![Sprite Say](/static/courses/csintro1/intro/sprite-say.gif)
 <br/>
-5. At the bottom of the screen, select a name to save this game as (for example, "first game"), and click "Download" to download it
+5. At the bottom of the screen, select the “Save” button to save your game

     ![Downloading the game](/static/courses/csintro1/intro/download.gif)
 <br/>